peterzh/signals/README.md

 ### util

-The "utilities" subdirectory contains assorted helper functions, mex files, and classes which provide auxiliary services to the rest of signals, and don't schematically fit into any of the other packages or subdirectories.
+The "utilities" subdirectory contains assorted helper functions, mex files, and classes which provide auxiliary services to the rest of *signals*, and don't schematically fit into any of the other packages or subdirectories.